If you need assistance with your order, this website, or any of our products, please call us at 1-800-262-4675.

 If an audio conversion product (A/D or D/A) is 90% analog and 10% digital, it stands to reason that the performance is closely tied to the quality of the analog processing.
 For this reason, two converters with identical digital chip sets can have wildly different performance.
 The DAC2 has an ES9018 8-channel D/A conversion chip and this same chip can be found in some of the very best stand-alone D/A converters.
 The ES9018 can even be found in some premium-quality Blu-ray players.
 The mere presence of the ES9018 does not mean that these products will sound identical.
 Many people assume that the converter chip determines the audio quality, but there are vast differences between the measured performance of the DAC2 and these other DACs and Blu-ray players.
 It is safe to say that 90% of the measurable performance differences are directly related to the differences in the analog processing inside these products.
 The photo below is color coded to show the major subsystems in the DAC2 HGC.

-The remaining 10% of the measureable differences can be attributed to differences in the digital processing.
+The remaining 10% of the measurable differences can be attributed to differences in the digital processing.
 The digital processing in ES9018 is very versatile, and the processing can even be offloaded to external devices.
 The DAC2 performs much of its digital processing outside of the ES9018.
 These digital processing differences will be discussed in part 2, while the analog processing difference will be discussed here.
 Part 3 will discuss power supplies.

 D/A converters must include most of the following analog subsystems: